UnicornTV/Flourish-Tutorial-Thinkster/4_FirstCheckpoint.md

 to this tutorial over time, but you've already done so much.
 You've designed an app using the MVC model that has multiple views, cool animations, and even syncs with iCloud!
 You've also written custom classes, made asyncronous requests, and worked with the Core Location API.
-Check out what's forthcoming for you to see that we're just at the tip of the iceberg:
+We're barely at the tip of the iceberg!

-**** iceberg image ****